trentmillar/trentmillar.github.com/_posts/2016-12-28-gitter-cheatsheet.md

 	/unban @username

-Notify-all will turn on muted notifications.
+Notify-all will turn on all notifications including muted ones.
 This can get kind of spammy if you use Chrome notifications in a busy room.

 	/notify-all